 Raleigh is the capital of North Carolina and the second largest city in the state.
-Located 15 minutes from Cary, Raleigh is home to the Duke Energy Center for Performing Arts, art, history and science museums, and Glenwood South, a trendy residential and culinary district that attracts young adults.
+Located 15 minutes from Cary, Raleigh is home to the Martin Marietta Center for Performing Arts, art, history and science museums, and Glenwood South, a trendy residential and culinary district that attracts young adults.
 Raleigh is known for hosting various cultural events such as the International, Greek and Native American Festivals.
 Around the holidays, the streets of downtown are packed for the Christmas and St. Patrick’s Day parades.

 Durham is best known for being home to Duke University and the Durham Performing Arts Center.
 Durham has worked hard to preserve its history of being a leading tobacco hub, and many old factories have been turned into restaurants and shops.
 The art culture is strong in Durham, attracting jazz and blues concerts and a variety of film festivals.
 Durham naturally draws in a large number of sports fans who attend Duke Blue Devils basketball and Durham Bulls baseball games.